Tameike-sannō Station: History

-The station opened on September 30, 1997, as the southern terminus of the Namboku Line.
+The station was opened on September 30, 1997, as the southern terminus of the Namboku Line by the Teito Rapid Transit Authority (TRTA).
 The Ginza Line platforms opened at the same time.

-It is named after the nearby Tameike Crossing (which is itself named for a reservoir [tameike] which once covered the area) and the nearby Sanno Shrine (commonly known as the Hie Shrine).
-Both "Tameike" and "Sanno" are names of bus stops in the area.
-The station was originally to be named "Tameike Station" after the closer Tameike stop, but the Sanno name was added in order to satisfy Chiyoda Ward (as Tameike is associated with the Akasaka district of Minato Ward).
+It was built as an Infill station to allow interchange between the Ginza and Namboku Lines.

+The station was initially given the provisional name "Tameike Station."
+However, because it was built on the border between Minato and Chiyoda wards, a naming dispute arose.
+Minato Ward wanted to keep "Tameike Station" referencing the old Tameike Stop on the Tokyo Toden Tameike Line (lines 3 and 6), which opened in 1905 and ran above ground along Sotobori Street until 1967.
+Meanwhile, Chiyoda Ward pushed for "Sannoshita Station," derived from the former line's Sannoshita Stop.
+This conflict between the two wards complicated the decision-making process.
+Ultimately, the matter was resolved by incorporating input from both sides and adopting a combined name.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Passenger statistics

 In fiscal 2019, this station and combined had an average of 150,922 passengers daily.